syegulalp/pixie_web/README.md

 * In-memory file and template caching, using Python's `functools.lru_cache` (you can require or suppress caching as needed).
 * Verb handlers for routes (`GET/POST`).
 * Form submissions.
+* Incremental/streaming responses in CPU-bound operations by way of `yield`
 * Optional external library support:
   * `uvloop`

+There are probably many bugs -- bad conformance to HTTP specs, etc.

 ## In-progress features

 * File uploads.

-There are probably many bugs -- bad conformance to HTTP specs, etc.

-Possible future features:
+## Possible future features

-* Incremental/streaming responses by way of `yield`
+* Before/after triggers for routes.
+* A native, simple template engine (again, a la `bottle`).
+* Cookies and some basic cookie security.
+* Support for external server adapters (WSGI, etc.) instead of only the built-in server.
 * Better cross-process synchronicity features.
 The assumption right now is that processes in the pool have no shared state.
-* A native, simple template engine (again, a la `bottle`).
-* Cookies and some basic cookie security.
-* Support for external server adapters (WSGI, etc.) instead of only the built-in server
-* Before/after triggers for routes.
 * ETags.
+* Support for other external libraries:
   * `httptools`
   * `ujson`
 * HTTP/2, HTTP/3, HTTPS support.